point-vortex/nebula-lang/docs/specification.md

 ### Restrictions
 - Fields identifiers are unique per structure.
-- Field type can't be the same as the structure name.
+- Field type can't be the same as the parent structure name.

 ### Semantics
 - Structs can store fields with different data types.